mdundek/multipaas/documentation/INSTALL.md

 > NOTE: If the target machine for the `control-plane` is a different machine that the one used to run the preparation script, then copy the repo folder over to the target machine (using a USB key for instance if the target has no internet connection).

 Before installing the `control-plane` components, you will have to import the Vagrant basebox to the target machine.
 This basebox has been created during the preparation phase of the deployment.
-To install the box, run the following command:
+To install the box on the target machine, run the following command:

 ```
 ./install/build/prepare.sh \